What Is Considered a Lowball Offer? Tips to Spot and Avoid Them

 Reviewed by: Brandon Brown

 You’ve put your home up for sale and you’re eagerly awaiting interested buyers.
-After a while, you start wondering whether you priced it right …and then your first offer comes in way below asking.
+After a while, you start wondering whether your asking price is right …and then your first offer comes in way below asking.
 Should you panic?

 What you’ve just received is a lowball offer—but what is considered a lowball offer, exactly?